5th Floor, Brigade Towers,

 |Angio-immuno-blastic T-cell Lymphoma|

 |Other Types of Therapy|

 Report scope can be customized per your requirements.
 Click here.

-Lymphomas are generally classified as Hodgkin lymphoma and non-hodgkin lymphoma, depending on the types of cells.
+Lymphomas are generally classified as Hodgkin lymphoma and non-Hodgkin lymphoma, depending on the types of cells.
 T-cell lymphomas are non-Hodgkin lymphomas that develop from T lymphocytes.
-According to the American Cancer Society, Non-Hodgkin lymphoma (NHL) is one of the most common cancers in the United States that accounts for about 4% of all cancers.
+According to the American Cancer Society, non-Hodgkin lymphoma (NHL) is one of the most common cancers in the United States that accounts for about 4% of all cancers.
 There are a variety of treatment options available for the treatment of T-cell lymphoma and leukemia.
 While surgery and radiation therapy are used to remove or kill cancer cells in a particular area, chemotherapy can act on the rapidly dividing cancer cells throughout the entire body.
 With intensive chemotherapy, the complete remission rate can be very high, and many patients can be cured.
 Chemotherapy for the treatment of T-cell lymphoma or leukemia may be delivered in several ways, such as intravenous, oral, and intrathecal.
-Hence, owing to these factors, the market is expected to witness significant growth in the future years.
+Hence, owing to these factors, the market is expected to witness significant growth in the future.

 To understand key trends, Download Sample Report